 Magic Show – Bring in a local magician or hypnotist who can wow the crowd!

 Glow in the Dark Party - Hand out glow sticks, glow necklaces and bracelets that add a nightclub touch to your festivities and dance party.

-Senior Video – Screen the Senior Slideshow or a movie created from the students’ past year
+Senior Video – Host a viewing of the Senior Slideshow or a movie created from the students’ past year.

-Plan ahead – SignUp.com is the perfect tool for scheduling all your volunteers and supplies to make sure Project Graduation goes off without a hitch!
+Plan ahead – SignUp is the perfect tool for scheduling all your volunteers and supplies to make sure Project Graduation goes off without a hitch!